Brain Injury Lawyers at The Beasley Firm

 Recovery from brain injury is possible, though, even mild traumatic brain injuries can cause permanent damage from which the affected individual never fully recovers.
 There are thus government benefits for brain injury victims, including Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) benefits.
 Generally, though, these benefits are limited, and so most individuals who suffer a brain injury in a car or truck accident, in a fall at a business, an accident in the workplace or at hospital, or as the result of other negligence receive most of their care through the compensation and recovery provided by a brain injury lawsuit.

 Contact A Brain Injury Attorney For A Free And Confidential Consultation

-If you or a loved one have suffered a brain injury, contact the brain injury lawyers at The Beasley Firm using the form or phone number on the right for a free, confidential case evaluation by our expert nurses and doctors.
+If you or a loved one have suffered a brain injury, contact our brain injury lawyers using the form on the right or call us at 215-948-2718 for a free, confidential case evaluation by our expert nurses and doctors.
 We represent clients across Pennsylvania, with a focus on Philadelphia, Montgomery, Bucks, Delaware, Chester, and Lancaster counties.
 Similarly, in New Jersey we focus on Camden, Burlington, Glouchester, Salem, Mercer, Ocean, and Atlantic Counties.
 In Delaware, we focus on New Castle and Kent counties.